Christelle97431/Post-It/README.md

 # Post-It

+My first front-end application with Vue.js 3 to manage post-it notes (CRUD), via an API.

 ## General Information
-A front-end application with Vue.js 3 to manage post-it notes (CRUD), via an API.
 The search bar is not functional.

 # Technologies